ducminh02/Customer_Interaction_Analysis_API/README.md

 python manage.py runserver

 Now Customer_Interaction_Analysis_API is up and running locally

 # Usage

-## Authentication
-To access protected endpoints, you will need to authenticate using the provided username and password for the superuser account you created.
-You can use Django Admin to manage user accounts and tokens.

 ## Endpoints
 The API provides the following endpoints: